libp2p/punchr/README.md

 2. `NO_CONNECTION` - The client could not connect to the remote peer via any of the provided multi addresses.
 At the moment this is just a single relay multi address.
 3. `NO_STREAM` - The client could connect to the remote peer via any of the provided multi addresses but no `/libp2p/dcutr` stream was opened within 15s.
 That stream is necessary to perform the hole punch.
 4. `CONNECTION_REVERSED` - The client only used one or more relay multi addresses to connect to the remote peer, the `/libp2p/dcutr` stream was not opened within 15s, and we still end up with a direct connection.
 This means the remote peer succesfully reversed it.
-5. `CANCELLED` - The user stopped the client
+5. `CANCELLED` - The user stopped the client (also returned by the rust client for quic multi addresses)
 6. `FAILED` - The hole punch was attempted multiple times but none succeeded OR the `/libp2p/dcutr` was opened but we have not received the internal start event OR there was a general protocol error.
 7. `SUCCESS` - Any of the three hole punch attempts succeeded.